evidentart/global-economic-insights-ml/README.md

 # Global Economic Insights: Unemployment and GDP Analysis with Machine Learning

 ## Project Overview
-This project analyzes how global economic indicators influence unemployment trends across countries.
-It combines global unemployment data with GDP data from multiple years to explore relationships between GDP and unemployment rates.
-The project involves exploratory data analysis, feature engineering, and predictive modeling to uncover trends and economic insights.
+This project examines how indicators in the global economy affect unemployment patterns across nations.
+It utilizes historic unemployment data from across the globe and econonimic data (GDP) from multiple years.
+After aggregating data, the project analyzes relationships between GDP and levels of employment to identify economic trends.
+Exploratory data analysis, feature engineering, and predictive modeling are performed to extract trends and insights from the data.

 ## Dataset
 The dataset combines: